Moses07/TimeSeries_Futures_Sugar_Market/README.md

 # TimeSeries_Futures_Sugar_Market
-Time series prediction models such as ARIMA, LSTM, and Prophet to predict sugar prices in the futures sugar market
+Time series prediction models such as ARIMA, LSTM, and Prophet to predict sugar prices in the futures sugar market.
+Sugar No. 11 Futures | ICE

 ## Prediction of Sugar Commodity price
 > Background